 Erinn Liebhard is a dance artist making opportunities for people to experience the reflective and connective power of groove through performance and education.
 Having grown up dancing socially at her dad’s rock band’s gigs, she discovered young the exhilaration of playfully experiencing groove alongside others.
 Guided by this inspiration and a fondness for jazz and American social dance ideas, she’s worked with creatives as varied as hip-hop dance theater artist Rennie Harris and the Wild Goose Chase Cloggers Appalachian clogging company.
 In performance, she makes and performs new staged works and presents those of others through her company Rhythmically Speaking, is a member of Afro-Brazilian contemporary company Contempo Physical Dance, and performs as self-created character “Nerdette” for St. Paul Saints Baseball’s Entertainment Team.
 She also creates new works for professional companies.
 Her creative works emphasize groove, interaction and improvisation and are inspired by both social and concert dance movement while often driven by jazz music.
-In education, she is an active jazz dance residency artist, and works as a Teaching Artist for the Cowles Center and faculty at St. Paul Conservatory for Performing Artists, Winona State University and Zenon Dance.
+In education, she is an active jazz dance residency artist, and works as a Teaching Artist for the Cowles Center and as faculty for several area arts high schools and higher education dance programs.
 She’s also an active writer and conference presenter.
 She’s driven to help connect people to themselves, one another and the moment through rooted and innovative embodiment of groove.

 Photo by Galen Higgins